Chephren Lake resides above Waterfowl Lake in Banff National Park, Alberta, Canada

 The trail continues south along the lakeshore.
 The chosen alternative is to sit on a flat rock and enjoy lunch in the presence of this incredible beauty.
 During this time, a sleek, white and tan colored river otter ventures onto the log jam, then scampers over the driftwood in short spurts to the far side of the lake before entering the water.
 Eyes are locked on the sleek and beautiful animal.

 The trail continues south along the lake shore towards the moraine, glacier and waterfalls.

 These appear small but, when compared to the 18.3 to 24.4 m (60 to 80 ft) tall, evergreen trees nearby, they are relatively large.
 The long lens of the camera reaches out for a better look.

 Prior to leaving, many more photos are captured prior to reluctantly ascending the short, steep slope to hike the Chephren Lake trail in the opposite direction.

 On the return along Chephren Lake trail there are occasional, excellent mountain views to the west (right) above pristine marsh and meadows.

-Photographs and video for this hike were captured on Wednesday, July 9, 2014.
+Photographs for this hike were captured on Wednesday, July 9, 2014.